-Additionally, Singapore’s financial sector is characterised by high standards of financial regulation and supervision by the authorities, and it is not through low taxes per se.
+Additionally, Singapore’s financial sector is characterized by high standards of financial regulation and supervision by the authorities, and it is not through low taxes per se.
 Singapore’s banking and financial system is open and transparent, and rules are rigorously enforced.
 Investors choose Singapore as the place in which to manage their wealth because of the country’s economic and political stability, sound regulations, respect for rule of law, and the availability of fund management expertise.

-While Singapore privacy laws provide bank customers the right to confidentiality of information, banking confidentiality has never prevented the Singapore authorities from providing information to assist domestic or foreign authorities in bonafide investigations of potential criminal activities.
+While Singapore privacy laws provide bank customers the right to the confidentiality of information, banking confidentiality has never prevented the Singapore authorities from providing information to assist domestic or foreign authorities in bonafide investigations of potential criminal activities.

 Countries That Are Actual Tax Havens